Nilzor/databindinginstrutest/README.md

-A project illustrating how adding data binding to a project with data binding will break the tests.
+# A project illustrating how adding data binding to a project breaks instrumentation tests.

-# Output from test run
 Here is the output from a test run I did on a Samsung Galaxy Tab 3 10.1 running Android 4.4.2 (sdk 19)

 ## Test Output

-    ```
     Testing started at 21.44 ...
     Target device: samsung-gt_p5220-430036c6467e2100
     Installing APK: D:\coding\source\testing\DataBindInstruTest\app\build\outputs\apk\app-debug.apk